fregante/Awesome-WebExtensions/readme.md

 # Awesome WebExtensions [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> A curated list of awesome resources for [WebExtensions](https://developer.mozilla.org/en-US/Add-ons/WebExtensions) development.
+> A curated list of awesome resources for WebExtensions development.

 WebExtensions are a cross-browser system for developing browser add-ons.
-To a large extent the system is compatible with the [extension API](https://developer.chrome.com/docs/extensions/reference) supported by Google Chrome and Opera.
-Extensions written for these browsers will in most cases run in Firefox or Microsoft Edge with just [a few changes](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Porting_a_Google_Chrome_extension).
+To a large extent the system is compatible with the extension API supported by Google Chrome.
+Extensions written for this browser will in most cases run in Firefox with just [a few changes](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Porting_a_Google_Chrome_extension).

+Follow [@fregante](https://fregante.com) for more webext-related news.

 ## Contents